matteodem/meteor-easy-search/docs/components.md

 ## Using component methods

 Components use component methods that contain the core logic, such as searching with an input and so on.
-The index method `getComponentMethods` exposes those and makes it possible to add custom logic to your app.
+The index method `getComponentMethods` exposes them as a public Javascript API and makes it possible to add custom logic to your app.

 ```javascript
 Template.filterBox.events({